©2014 Google

 containing one or more input elements whose write-only value

 flag.
-Opaque FormData
+Opaque FormData objects return null and

 the empty sequence when their